alantech/alanlang-docs/docs/tutorial.md

 The `::` symbol is an alias for the `Call{N, F}` type, specifying a function call with the Rust function name as a string on the left, and the function type that it represents on the right.
 This `Call` type doesn't have any properties, but defines a single "constructor" function that takes the input specified and returns the output.
 This is used in conjunction with the function declaration syntax to give this "constructor" an easy-to-use name.

+!!! note

+    The `Call{N, F}` type requires a fully-defined function type, including the return type, for any function being bound from Rust (or Javascript in the future).
+Alan's type inference cannot operate on a language it wasn't designed for, so it must be told all of the necessary information ahead of time to work.

 In fact, you could use this syntax with any type that produces an automatically-defined constructor function, so if you wanted to create an alias for a struct, but only when constructing it, you could do so:

 ```rs